minissh1977/node-food/README.md

-# simple-nodejs-weather
+# Food, recipes and more
-Play with node and openweathermap
+Play with node and open apis https://spoonacular.com/food-api